christophwille/viennarealtime/README.md

 ## Reporting Bugs, Requesting Features

 Send an email to [me](mailto:christoph.wille@gmail.com).
-Attach a screenshot if you think that will help me track down a bug quicker, or if that includes information you do not want to type... ([Start + Power button](http://www.windowsphone.com/en-us/how-to/wp8/photos/take-a-screenshot)
+Attach a screenshot ([Start + Power button](http://www.windowsphone.com/en-us/how-to/wp8/photos/take-a-screenshot)) if you think that will help me track down a bug quicker, or if that includes information you do not want to type out.

 ## Features